East End of Loaf Mountain Castle Crown Wilderness

 were focused on my footing.

-Suddenly I heard, or maybe I should say experienced, an enormous boom,
+Suddenly I heard, or I should say experienced, an enormous boom,

-so loud my eyes widened in shock.
+so loud my eyes flew open in shock.
 It had no source: it was above and

 all around me!
 The unexpected thunder galvanized me to hasten my descent.

-I had to follow the ridge.
-Whenever I could I tried to stay below the
+Unfortunately I had to follow the ridge.
+Wherever I could, I tried to stay below the

 crest but I had little leeway.

-The sensation in my elbow came from the hair on my arm standing up in
+The sensation in my elbow came from the hair on my arm standing on end in

 resounded all around me.
-The sensation left my arms and my GPS grew quiet.
+The sensation suddenly left my arms and my GPS grew quiet.

-crash before everything went back to normal.
-I didn’t see any lightning
+crash before everything returned to normal.
+I didn’t see any lightning,

-but my back was to the storm and I never paused to look behind me.
+but my back was to the storm.
+I didn't dare pause to look behind me.

-At one point I had to stop to check a downclimb.
+At one point I stopped to check a downclimb.
 Without thinking, I

-grabbed the metal shaft of my trekking pole with my left hand and
+grabbed the metal shaft of my trekking pole and

-I received a shock!
-Although mild, it was sharp enough for me to exclaim, “Ouch!”
+received an electric shock!
+It was sharp enough for me to exclaim, “Ouch!”
 Several

 minutes later, again without thinking, I touched the metal of my pole and